 Our Boston immigration lawyers have experience assisting you to obtain all types of non- immigrant US visas, including their corresponding derivative visas for immediate family members of the primary beneficiary of a non-immigrant visa.

 If you are in the New England area and need help with starting this process, you may call our office to make an appointment (617-523-6320, ext.
-0), or complete the online appointment request at: fitzgeraldlawcompany.com/contact/immigration/ Please forward this information to anyone you think may find it useful.
+0), or complete the online appointment request at our contact page.
+Please forward this information to anyone you think may find it useful.